Windows 7: Critical reception

 Nick Wingfield of The Wall Street Journal wrote, "Visually arresting," and "A pleasure."
-Mary Branscombe of Financial Times wrote, "A clear leap forward." of Gizmodo wrote, "Windows 7 Kills Snow Leopard."
+Mary Branscombe of Financial Times wrote, "A clear leap forward."
+Jesus Diaz of Gizmodo wrote, "Windows 7 Kills Snow Leopard."
 Don Reisinger of CNET wrote, "Delightful."
 David Pogue of The New York Times wrote, "Faster."
 J. Peter Bruzzese and Richi Jennings of Computerworld wrote, "Ready."

 Some Windows Vista Ultimate users have expressed concerns over Windows 7 pricing and upgrade options.
 Windows Vista Ultimate users wanting to upgrade from Windows Vista to Windows 7 had to either pay $219.99 to upgrade to Windows 7 Ultimate or perform a clean install, which requires them to reinstall all of their programs.

 The changes to User Account Control on Windows 7 were criticized for being potentially insecure, as an exploit was discovered allowing untrusted software to be launched with elevated privileges by exploiting a trusted component.
 Peter Bright of Ars Technica argued that "the way that the Windows 7 UAC 'improvements' have been made completely exempts Microsoft's developers from having to do that work themselves.
 With Windows 7, it's one rule for Redmond, another one for everyone else."
 Microsoft's Windows kernel engineer Mark Russinovich acknowledged the problem, but noted that malware can also compromise a system when users agree to a prompt.